 - Make an informed decision by looking at all your options during the 60-day enrollment period, and don’t focus on the premium alone.

 - Explore other options before making your decision.
-Check if you qualify under a spouse or domestic partner’s employer health insurance plan, or see what is available through private health insurers and the marketplace.
+Check if you qualify under a spouse's or domestic partner’s employer health insurance plan, or see what is available through private health insurers and the marketplace.

 - Consider the savings if you have already met your deductible and maximum out-of-pocket costs for the year.